-Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel (Isaiah 7:14, NKJV)
+Isaiah 7:14 is the only verse in the Old Testament where the miraculous conception and birth of man's Savior is predicted.
+It states, "Behold, the virgin shall conceive and bear a Son, and shall call His name Immanuel (Isaiah 7:14, NKJV).

-The focus of the attack against the supernatural conception of Christ centers on the translation of Isaiah 7:14.
+The focus of the attack against the supernatural conception of Christ through Mary centers on the translation of Isaiah 7:14.
 The Hebrew word translated "virgin" in the verse is almah (Strong's #H5959).
 Some have suggested that almah does not mean a young chaste woman.
 They state that Isaiah would have used the Hebrew word bethulah (Strong's #H1330) if he desired to unambiguously write about a young woman who never had sex.

-Mary, while betrothed to Joseph, became pregnant with Jesus through the power of the Holy Spirit (Matthew 1:20, Luke 1:31, 34 - 35).
+Mary, while she was a virgin betrothed to Joseph, became pregnant with Jesus through the power of the Holy Spirit (Matthew 1:20, Luke 1:31, 34 - 35).
 An angel was sent to Joseph to tell him that Mary's condition did not come through sex but that she would give birth to Christ through a miracle from God (Matthew 1:20 - 21).

-Matthew then quotes Isaiah 7:14, stating "Behold, the virgin (Greek parthenos, Strong's #G3933) shall be with child and shall give birth to a son, and they shall call His name Emmanuel" (Matthew 1:22 - 23, HBFV)
+Matthew then quotes Isaiah 7:14, stating "Behold, the virgin (Greek parthenos, Strong's #G3933) shall be with child and shall give birth to a son, and they shall call His name Emmanuel" (Matthew 1:22 - 23, HBFV).

 The Greek word parthenos is used in eleven other places in the New Testament besides Matthew 1:23 and Luke 1:27.
 It is consistently translated as "virgin" or its plural and always refers to someone who is chaste physically or in two cases considered so spiritually (see 2Corinthians 11:2, Revelation 14:4).

-The Incarnation, which occurred in 5 B.C., was one of the most anticipated events in human history.
+The Incarnation, or birth of Christ through Mary, was one of the most anticipated events in human history.
 Those living in Jerusalem knew the time of the promised Christ was near (Luke 2:38).
 Parthian Magi diligently watched for the manifestation of the King of Kings and rejoiced when they were miraculously led to Him who deserves worship (Matthew 2:1 - 2).